baradm100/20465-System-Programing-Lab/2018-03-06-Lesson-1/readme.md

 /*
 This is a valid comment
 */
-// This is not a vaild comment
+// This is not a valid comment
 ```

 # How to write C